Scarborough Shoal: Claims by China and Taiwan

 China reaffirmed its claim of sovereignty over the Zhongsha Islands in its 1992 Law on the territorial Sea and the Contiguous Zone.
 China claims all the islands, reefs, and shoals within a U-shaped line in the South China Sea drawn in 1947 as its territory.
-Scarborough shoal lies within this area.
+Scarborough Shoal lies within this area.

 China further asserted its claim shortly after the departure of the US Navy force from Subic, Zambales, Philippines.
-In the late 1970s, many scientific expedition activities organised by State Bureau of Surveying, National Earthquake Bureau and National Bureau of Oceanography were held in the shoal and around this area.
+In the late 1970s, many scientific expedition activities organised by State Bureau of Surveying, National Earthquake Bureau and National Bureau of Oceanography were held in the atoll and around this area.
 In 1980, a stone marker reading "South China Sea Scientific Expedition" was installed on the South Rock, but was removed by the Philippines in 1997.

+According to Filipino judge Antonio Carpio, during the proceedings of the 2016 South China Sea Arbitration, China sent a position paper wherein it reiterated its recognition of the 1898 Treaty of Paris, the 1900 Treaty of Washington, and the 1930 US-UK Treaty.
+According to the Philippines, they define the country's territory with Scarborough Shoal and the Spratly Islands specifically included.
+The Chinese government position paper surprised the Filipino delegation, prompting Carpio to say that China likely did not read the full texts of the treaties they used in court.

+On 10 November 2024, China clarified its detailed basis, in terms of baseline, for a territorial water's claim, on the Scarborough Shoal.